ZazerConer/Templates-For-AppCreator24/README.md

 #### Solution if you have problems:

-Please see the **[Demo](https://zazerconer.github.io/Templates-For-AppCreator24/template/app/demo/movie-template/)** if you'r still confused or you can open this **[HTML](https://github.com/ZazerConer/Templates-For-AppCreator24/blob/main/template/app/demo/movie-template/index.html)** code and read the code I made, find the part you'r having problems with.
+Please see the **[Demo](https://zazerconer.github.io/Templates-For-AppCreator24/template/app/demo/movie-template/)** if you're still confused or you can open this **[HTML](https://github.com/ZazerConer/Templates-For-AppCreator24/blob/main/template/app/demo/movie-template/index.html)** code and read the code I made, find the part you're having problems with.

 <br>
 </details>